timm/awk/docs/csv.md

 ## Basic Csv reader

- `csv` complains if the file i missing,, skips empty lines, kills whitespace and comments, splits on commas, coerces strings to numbers (if they need it) and, if any line ends in a  comma, it is joined to the next line (o records can slit over an times). e.g.
+ `csv` complains if the file i missing, skips empty lines, kills whitespace and comments, splits on commas, coerces strings to numbers (if they need it).

+As an added bounus,
+if any line ends in a  comma, it is joined to the next line (so records can slit over N lines).

+e.g.

      # e.g. reports the number of cells in each line